-On the MyID web server, navigate to the CustomAPIResources folder.
-By default, this is:
+- 1. On the MyID web server, navigate to the CustomAPIResources folder. - By default, this is:

-C:\Program Files\Intercede\MyID\web.oauth2\CustomAPIResources\ If this folder does not already exist, create it.
+C:\Program Files\Intercede\MyID\web.oauth2\CustomAPIResources\

 2. In a text editor, create a .json file to contain your API resource configuration.

 You can use any filename with a .json extension; you are recommended to use the name you have provided for the API resource as the filename.